 With each episode clocking in at a little over an hour, there’s of course a lot of story to chew through but the basic premise revolves around two core characters – Cha Young and Lee Kang.
 After meeting as children, we cut forward in time to see Kang working as a neurosurgeon after hanging up his chef’s hat while Cha Young’s meal cooked for her as a child by Kang spurs her on to become a prolific chef.

 As fate would have it, both characters wind up working together at a hospice ward after they fall out over the death of Min-Seong; Kang’s best friend and Cha-Young’s lover.
 As the episodes progress, the layers of bitterness and regret that cling to their troubled relationship slip away and in its stead, their shared love of food comes to the foreground.
-All of this builds up to a dramatic few episodes to close things out and wraps things up nicely when the final credits roll round.
+All of this builds up to a dramatic few episodes to close things out, wrapping up the story nicely when the final credits roll round.

-Aesthetically, Chocolate looks fantastic too and the vibrant seaside settings, coupled with the various shots of food being prepared make this a beautiful Korean drama and one of the better looking ones on Netflix.
-Full credit to JTCB though, they’ve done an excellent job bringing this one to life and there’s a lot of gorgeous, picturesque shots here including sunsets, glittering lakes and even steaming plates and bowls of food on tables as wisps of smoke curl into the air.
+Aesthetically, Chocolate looks fantastic too and the vibrant seaside settings, coupled with the various shots of food being prepared, make this a beautiful Korean drama and one of the better looking ones on Netflix.
+Full credit to JTCB though, they’ve done an excellent job bringing this one to life and there’s a lot of gorgeous, picturesque shots here including sunsets backdropped by glittering lakes and steaming bowls of food as wisps of smoke curl into the air.

 Chocolate’s soundtrack is worth mentioning too, and there’s a consistency to this that echoes the same poignancy running throughout the drama.
-‘Always Do You’ is the perfect theme to capture the sad core of this one, audibly expressing the essence of what makes this show so appealing, while ‘Tree’ and ‘Special’ have just the right amount of catchiness and depth to keep the soundtrack strong through every episode.
+‘Always Do You’ is the perfect theme to capture the sad core of the show, audibly expressing the essence of what makes this dramaso appealing, while ‘Tree’ and ‘Special’ have just the right amount of catchiness and depth to keep the soundtrack strong through every episode.

-Chocolate is quite simply a wonderful Korean drama, one that utilizes some vibrant colours and strong themes to produce a sad, emotionally charged drama well worth watching.
-With a decent soundtrack, some good pacing and a lot of tears along the way, Chocolate is a show worth investing some time into, ending the same way it began, with a beautiful finale to bow the show out with and setting a very high bar to try and beat this year.
+Chocolate is quite simply a wonderful Korean drama, one that utilizes some vibrant colours and strong themes to produce a sad, emotionally charged series well worth watching.
+With a decent soundtrack, some good pacing and a lot of tears along the way, Chocolate is a show worth investing some serious time into, rewarding your patience with a beautiful finale to bow the show out with and in doing so, setting a very high bar to try and beat for 2020.

 |Chocolate is available to watch on Netflix.
 Feel free to click here and sign up now to check this show out!|